RajatSharan/Restassured-api-automation-framework/README.md

 📊 Reports
 After test execution:

-Navigate to /reports/
+Navigate to /reports/.

-Open the latest .html file in browser to view interactive test report
+Open the latest .html file in a browser to view interactive test reports.
 Reports are generated using Extent Reports with custom configurations from /resources/extent-config.xml.

 🧩 Extending the Framework
-✅ Add new API request specifications → create new Builder classes in /src/main/java ✅ Add new tests → create new test classes in /src/test/java ✅ Add test data → update /resources/testdata or properties files ✅ Configure reports → modify /resources/extent-config.xml
+✅ Add new API request specifications → Create new Builder classes in /src/main/java.
+✅ Add new tests → Create new test classes in /src/test/java.
+✅ Add test data → Update /resources/testdata/ or properties files.
+✅ Configure reports → Modify /resources/extent-config.xml.